tosdr/browser-extensions/README.md

 # WebExtension for [Terms of Service; Didn't Read][tosdr]

+> :warning: **THIS BRANCH IS NO LONGER MAINTAINED**: The old release of the extension is in a read-only state!
+Please switch to master

 “I have read and agree to the Terms” is the biggest lie on the web.
 We aim to fix that.
 “Terms of Service; Didn't Read” is a user rights initiative to rate and label website terms & privacy